Tizzu/RebbleMemos/README.md

 # Rebble Memos
 This Application lets you push custom memos to a Rebble-enabled Pebble smartwatch

 The application lets you define a title for your memo, a subtitle (visible from the timeline) and a body (visible within the pin itself).
-You can also define a time and date, and also select the Memo icon from a selection of 5 icons (for now).
+You can also define a time and date, and also select the Memo icon from a selection of built-in Pebble icons.
 ***
 ### Build and compile
 This project makes use of the "requests" and "PyQt5" modules, you can install them by issuing